Sholay: Box office

-Exact figures are not available on the budget and box-office earnings of Sholay, but film trade sources provide estimates of its success.
 According to Box Office India, Sholay earned about ₹150 million in net income (Note: According to the website Box Office India, film tickets are subject to "entertainment tax" in India, and this tax is added to the ticket price at the box office window of theatres.
 The amount of this tax is variable among states.
 "Nett gross figures are always after this tax has been deducted while gross figures are before this tax has been deducted."
-Although since 2003 the entertainment tax rate has significantly decreased, as of 2010, gross earnings of a film can be 30–35% higher than nett gross, depending on the states where the film is released.) (valued at about US$16,778,000 in 1975) in India during its first run, which was many times its ₹30 million (valued at about US$3,355,000 in 1975) budget.
+Although since 2003, the entertainment tax rate has significantly decreased; as of 2010, gross earnings can be 30–35% higher than net gross, depending on the states where the film is released.) (valued at about US$16,778,000 in 1975) (Note: The exchange rate in 1975 was 8.94 Indian rupees (₹) per 1 US dollar (US$).) in India during its first run, which was many times its ₹35 million budget.
 Those earnings in India were a record that remained unbroken for nineteen years, which is also the longest amount of time that a film has held the record for being the highest grossing film in India.
 Its original gross was increased further with re-releases during the late 1970s, 1980s, 1990s, and early 2000s.
 The film's total gross revenue in India amounted to ₹350 million.
 Box Office India estimates the film's total footfalls in India as over 100 million tickets sold.
 The film was also an overseas success in the Soviet Union, where it was released in 1979.
 The film sold 48.4 million tickets during its initial run at the Soviet box office, before eventually selling 60 million tickets including re-runs.
 The film was also released in China, as two parts in 1988.

 It was the highest-grossing Indian film ever up until Disco Dancer (1982), and the highest-grossing film in India up until Hum Aapke Hain Koun..!
 (1994).
 In 1985, India Today estimated that the film drew a total audience of 250 million over the years, which is comparable to the number of tickets sold by some of the world's highest-grossing films of all time adjusted for inflation.
 It is often cited that, after adjusting the figures for inflation, Sholay remains one of the highest-grossing films in the history of Indian cinema, although such figures are not known with certainty.
-Box Office India estimated ₹1.63 billion as Sholays adjusted domestic net income in 2008, while Times of India estimated over ₹3 billion as the adjusted domestic gross in 2009.
+Box Office India estimated ₹1.63 billion as Sholays adjusted domestic net income in 2008, while The Times of India estimated over ₹3 billion as the adjusted domestic gross in 2009.
 Mid-Day estimated the film's total adjusted gross as ₹15 billion in 2014.